ileathan/leat-poker/README.md

 # Its Provably fair!

-Well, _I have driven myself mad for almost a decade now looking for just poker, but provably fair._

 **How it works**

 1.)
 We have the stratum delegate jobs that dont need to report back too soon. (high diff)